Gibe/Umbraco.Community.AzureSSO/README.md

 # Umbraco.Community.AzureSSO
 Add Azure AD SSO to Umbraco v11+ sites.
 This will allow you to automatically create Umbraco user accounts for users in your AD.
 This will then associate the Umbraco users with groups based on their AD group, and the configuration below.

+First you, or an Azure AD administration will need to create an App Registration in the Azure Portal which will be used to authenticate the site against Azure AD.
+Follow [these instructions to setup the new App Registration](AzureADSetup.md)

 To install
 `dotnet add package Umbraco.Community.AzureSSO`